-This pair would have opted instead for the Cool code to have been inserted in pertinent places throughout the code so that the programmer could see in one glance both the coordination and the method code at the same time.
+This pair would have opted instead for the Cool code to have been inserted in pertinent places throughout the code so that the programmer could see in one glance both the coordinator and the method at the same time.
 Interestingly, although this pair perceived that the separation provided by Cool caused them to look at many files to gain context, this pair switched less between files in total than any of the Java pairs.

-Analysis of Results The three debugging tasks can be categorized two ways: according to addition or deletion of concurrency functionality, and according to localized or nonlocalized reasoning requirements.
+Analysis of Results The three debugging tasks can be categorized two ways: according to the addition or deletion of concurrency functionality, and according to whether there were localized or non-localized reasoning requirements.
 We say a fault required localized reasoning if the code responsible for the fault was modularized (e.g., part of one class).
 Non-localized reasoning meant participants would have to look across modularity boundaries for the problem.